Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Disagreements in Annotations

 \section{Disagreements in Annotations}

-There was certain extent of disagreements between Semantic and Encyclopedic Knowledge.
-For instance ['PIKE', 'SPLIT', 'STRADDLE', 'TUCK'] are GYMNASTICS POSITIONS and requires domain specific knowledge so could be thought of as Encyclopedic knowledge but it could be classified under Semantic Knowledge (\textit{Type Of} relation) as many of these words appear in Wordnet.
-Some disagreements also occurred between between Associative and Encyclopedic Knowledge.
-For instance here the shared property for ['BASE', 'BOND', 'ELEMENT', 'SOLUTION'] being CHEMISTRY TERMS requires using Associative Knowledge but this could still require Encyclopedic Knowledge about Chemistry.
-However since we consider Encyclopedic knowledge only as ones related to a Knowledge Base and entities instead of domain concepts we treat this as Associative Knowledge.
-Finally due to their colloquial use in the English language sometimes there can be confusion amongst what Semantic and Associative Knowledge.
-For instance ['BOMB', 'DUD', 'FLOP', 'LEMON'] can be thought of synonyms of FAILURE and hence fall under category of Semantic Knowledge , however Lemon is rarely used for Failure and requires using connotative knowledge (shared property) and hence falls more appropriately under Associative Knowledge.
+There was some disagreement between Semantic and Encyclopedic Knowledge labeling.
+One example is the grouping \emph{pike, split, straddle, tuck} which are ``Gymnastics Positions" and requires domain-specific knowledge, meaning it could be thought of as Encyclopedic.
+However, it could also be classified under Semantic Relations (\textit{Type Of} relation) as many of these words appear in WordNet.
+There can be confusion about what is considered to be Semantic or Associative Knowledge.
+For example, \emph{card, chocolate, heart, rose} might be thought of to be semantically related as gifts given to a loved one and hence labeled under semantic relations; however, they can be viewed as elements of specific situations or thematic context such as ``Seen on Valentine's Day".
+Hence it falls more appropriately under Associative Relations.